 Feelings of powerlessness, helplessness, and lack of control have been identified as major characteristics, if not causes, of a number of psychological disorders in both children and adults.
 They may be the basis of depression, anxiety, relationship difficulties, suicidal thoughts, substance abuse, acting-out behaviors, and general dissatisfaction with life.

 From a child’s perspective, parents, elder siblings, teachers, or role models can seem so much more capable that children may interpret this as their own inadequacy.

 Learning to care for the self—as well as caring for others—serves both a curative and a preventative function.
-The more children can learn to nurture and look after themselves, the less likely they are to suffer from low levels of self-esteem or self-confidence.
+The more children can learn to nurture, self love and look after themselves, the less likely they are to suffer from low levels of self-esteem or self-confidence.